High Probability Guarantees for Random Reshuffling: Introduction

 \subsection{Our Results}

-Throughout this paper, we impose the standard assumption that each component function $f_i$ is lower bounded and has Lipschitz continuous gradient (see \Cref{Assumption:L smooth}).
-Our main results are summarized below.
+Throughout this paper, we work under \Cref{Assumption:L smooth}, which is standard for analyzing $\RR$.
+We summarize our main results and core techniques below.

-\emph{High probability sample complexity.} We establish that, with high probability, $\RR$ identifies an $\varepsilon$-stationary point by achieving $\frac{1}{T}\sum_{t = 0}^T \|\nabla f(x_t)\|^2\leq \varepsilon^2$ (without taking expectation) using at most $nT\leq \tilde{\mathcal{O}} (\max \{ \sqrt{n}\varepsilon^{-3}, n \varepsilon ^{-2}\} )$ stochastic gradient evaluations (see \Cref{theo:high prob complexity}).
-Here, $T$ is the total number of iterations and the ``$\tilde{\mathcal{O}}$" hides a logarithmic term.
-It is worth noting that our high probability sample complexity matches the best existing in-expectation complexity of $\RR$\footnote{Here, it refers to the in-expectation complexity for the original $\RR$.
-Let us mention that there are improved complexity results for different algorithmic oracles such as variance reduction method with $\RR$'s sampling scheme and $\RR$ with a specifically searched permutation order at each iteration; see, e.g., \cite{huang2021improved,malinovsky2021random,lu2022grab}.} \cite{mishchenko2020random,nguyen2020unified} up to a logarithmic term, under the same Lipschitz continuity assumption on the component gradients.
-Importantly, our result applies to every single realization of $\RR$ with high probability, in contrast to the in-expectation results that average infinitely many runs.
-Our analysis does not impose any additional assumptions on the stochastic gradient errors nor does it require any modifications to the $\RR$'s updating rule.
-The main step is presenting a matrix Bernstein’s inequality for sampling without replacement and then applying it to show that the stochastic gradient errors of $\RR$ exhibit a concentration property (see \Cref{lemma:concentration,prop:RR sampling gradients}).
-This further allows us to derive a standard approximate descent property that holds with high probability rather than in expectation, leading to the aforementioned complexity result.
+\textbf{High probability complexity guarantee.} We establish that, \emph{with high probability}, $\RR$ visits an $\varepsilon$-stationary point by achieving $\frac{1}{T}\sum_{t = 0}^{ {T-1}} \|\nabla f(x_t)\|^2\leq \varepsilon^2$ (without taking expectation) using at most $\tilde{\mathcal{O}} (\max \{ \sqrt{n}\varepsilon^{-3}, n \varepsilon ^{-2}\} )$ stochastic gradient evaluations (see \Cref{theo:constant-high prob complexity}).
+Here, the ``$\tilde{\mathcal{O}}$" hides logarithmic terms in the number of components $n$, stationarity accuracy $1 /\varepsilon$, and probability parameter $1/\delta$.
+It is worth noting that our high probability sample complexity {matches} the best existing in-expectation complexity of $\RR$\footnote{Here, it refers to the in-expectation complexity for the original $\RR$.
+There are improved complexity results for different algorithmic oracles such as variance reduction method with $\RR$'s sampling scheme and $\RR$ with a specifically searched permutation order at each epoch; see, e.g., \cite{huang2021improved,malinovsky2021random,lu2022grab}.} \cite{mishchenko2020random,nguyen2020unified} up to a logarithmic term, under the same Lipschitz gradient assumption.
+Importantly, our result applies to every single run of $\RR$ with high probability, in contrast to the in-expectation results that average infinitely many runs.
+Our analysis does not impose any additional assumptions on the stochastic gradient errors nor any modifications to the $\RR$'s updating rule.